-The first significant change is that non-contractual overtime has been removed from the exclusions list and so, since 1 April 2014, non-contractual overtime has been pensionable.

-The second change is that a payment in consideration of loss of future pensionable payments or benefits is, from 1 April 2014, not pensionable.
-So, for example, where an employer changes an employee's contract to remove contractual overtime and gives a lump sum payment in consideration of the loss of future pensionable payments (because the number of voluntary hours of overtime are expected to be less than the former number of contractual hours of overtime), that lump sum would be non-pensionable.
-Similarly, where an employer reduces the pay of an employee but offers a 'marked time' payment (eg to bring the employee's pay up to the former rate of pay for a limited period of time) the employer could, by defining that 'top-up' sum in the 'marked-time' agreement as a sum to be paid each pay period for a period of X months in consideration of the loss of future pensionable payments, make the 'top-up' payment non-pensionable.
+- The first significant change is that-Non-contractual overtime has been removed from the exclusions list and so, since 1 April 2014, non-contractual overtime has been pensionable. - 2.
+The second change is that From 1 April 2014, a payment in consideration of loss of future pensionable payments or benefits is , from 1 April 2014, not pensionable.
+So, for example, where an employer changes may change an employee's contract to remove contractual overtime and gives.
+If they expect the pay for voluntary overtime to be less than the former pay for contractual overtime, the employer may give a lump sum payment in consideration of the loss of future pensionable payments (because the number of voluntary hours of overtime are expected to be less than the former number of contractual hours of overtime),.
+That lump sum would be non-pensionable.
+Similarly, where An employer reduces may reduce the pay of an employee but offers and offer a 'marked time' payment (eg to bring the employee's pay up to the former rate of pay for a limited period of time).
+The employer could, by defining define that 'top-up' sum in the 'marked-time' agreement as a sum to be paid each pay period for a period of X months in consideration of the loss of future pensionable payments, make.
+The 'top-up' payment would therefore be non-pensionable. - 3.
 The third change is that, from 1 April 2014, any actual pay paid by the Scheme employer to a reservist during Reserve Forces Service Leave is not pensionable.
-Note that whilst on reserve forces service leave the employee and the Ministry of Defence pay contributions on the amount of Assumed Pensionable Pay (see section 4.2).
+Note that whilst on reserve forces service leave, the employee and the Ministry of Defence pay contributions on the amount of Assumed Pensionable Pay (see section 4.2).

-The LGPS Regulations define pensionable pay as follows:
+The LGPSLGPS Regulations define pensionable pay as follows: